jperkel/conda-env-tests/README.md

 # conda-env-tests

 Scripts and environment files to test computational environments with `conda`.
+This repository was created to accompany a _Nature_ Technology Feature: "[The sleight-of-hand trick that can simplify scientific computing](https://www.nature.com/articles/d41586-023-01469-0)" (01 May 2023).

 ## Instructions
 1. [Install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) if you haven't already.